-Crystals are very popular to take on a trip to give as gifts and also to bring back as a souvenier as a reminder.
-Also, many people believe that some crystals have healing properties so would wish to take some with them.
+Crystals are very popular to take on a trip to give as gifts and also to bring back as a souvenir as a reminder.
+Also, many people believe that some crystals have healing properties so would wish to take some with them on a plane.

 Naturally, when I refer to crystals and rocks I am not referring to any form of slang terms for drugs, which of course you cannot take on a plane.

 The Quick Answer: Can you take crystals on a plane?
 You should have no problems bringing crystals, minerals. lava or rocks in any quantity with you when traveling, particularly if you put them in your checked luggage.
 Any large or sharp pieces of crystal that potentially could be used as a weapon should not be carried in carry on luggage.